Sofia Richie Wears The Biggest Trends Of The ‘00s In Kappa x Juicy Couture Campaign

-The Kappa x Juicy Couture capsule collection, which was designed to celebrate Juicy’s 25th anniversary, includes two drops — one that will launch exclusively at a pop-up shop located at 8618 Melrose Avenue in L.A. from September 10 to 13, and another that’s to be released later this fall.
+The Kappa x Juicy Couture capsule collection, which was designed to celebrate Juicy’s 25th anniversary, includes two drops — one that will launch exclusively at a pop-up shop located at 8618 Melrose Avenue in LA. from 10th to 13th September, and another that’s to be released later this fall.
 (Following the pop-up, the first drop will be available on Kappa.com.)

 Advertisement